 In recent seasons, the conductor has shown his worth at the Salzburg Festival (including a performance of Gounod’s “Faust” with the Vienna Philharmonic), at the Teatro Colón with “Parsifal” and “Der Rosenkavalier”, as well as at the Semperoper Dresden with “Carmen” and at the Lyric Opera of Chicago with “Eugene Onegin”.

-In September 2019 he started his tenure as Music Director of the Opera Vlaanderen, where in the course of his first season he will conduct Verdi’s “Don Carlos” (Johan Simons) and Messa da Requiem, Schreker’s rarely performed “Schmied von Gent”, “Sacre” (Bausch/Cherkaoui) as well as concerts with music by Beethoven, Schönberg, Berio and Mahler.
-Further season highlights include his debut with the Seoul Philharmonic Orchestra and a new production of “Turandot” at Teatro dell’Opera di Roma directed by Ai Weiwei.
+In September 2019 he started his tenure as Music Director of the Opera Vlaanderen, where in the course of his first season he conducted Verdi’s “Don Carlos” (Johan Simons) and Messa da Requiem, Schreker’s rarely performed “Schmied von Gent”, “Sacre” (Bausch/Cherkaoui) as well as concerts with music by Beethoven, Schönberg, Berio and Mahler.
+Further season highlights included his debut with the Seoul Philharmonic Orchestra and a new production of “Turandot” at Teatro dell’Opera di Roma directed by Ai Weiwei.

 Alejo Pérez has been at the rostrum of numerous renowned orchestras in recent years, among them the Philharmonia Orchestra, Orchestre de la Suisse Romande, Orchestra del Teatro Comunale di Bologna, SWR Symphony Orchestra, Gürzenich Orchestra Cologne, Deutsches Symphonie-Orchester Berlin and Deutsche Kammerphilharmonie Bremen.
 He has also collaborated with the Ensemble Modern, Ensemble intercontemporain, and Klangforum Wien.